mickybart/python-buildcounter/docker/README.rst

 Docker
 ------

-This part can be extracted to a new project to manage your own Uptime Server deployment with custom Config and secrets management.
+This part can be extracted to a new project to manage your own deployment with custom Config and secrets management.

 Create an image